hugues-m/user-bundle/README.md

 This bundle integrade simple user registration / login / password forgotten ... in Symfony2 projects.

-It is meant to have the same capabilities as the FOSUserBundle but with an opinionated domain driven design.
+It is meant to have the same features as the FOSUserBundle but with an opinionated domain driven design.

+This library is used in production but is under heavy development and is not yet clearly documented.
-This is a work in progress, BC breaks could happen without notice.
+BC breaks could happen without notice.

 ## License